gl-inet/docs4.x/docs/tutorials/internet_cellular.md

 ## Dual-SIM

 Some models have built-in modems and support dual SIM cards, and the interface may be slightly different.
 Take the GL-X3000 (Spitz AX) as an example.
+It supports "Dual SIM, Single Standby", which means it can hold two SIM cards for internet access, but only one SIM card can be active at a time, and the user can switch between them.

 When no SIM card is detected.